In this article:

 If you are in the initial phase of menopause and are experiencing hot flashes and other menopausal symptoms but are otherwise healthy, the benefits of hormone therapy are greater than any of its potential risks.

 In short, this therapeutic intervention is a fairly safe and credible option if you are experiencing severe menopausal symptoms, especially if your personal cardiovascular risk is low.

 Several factors can increase your likelihood of developing heart disease, including family history, personal medical history, and overall diet and lifestyle.

 All these factors will be taken into account by your physician before deciding upon the suitability and safety of hormone therapy for your particular case.

-When administered vaginally, only minimal amounts of the hormone get absorbed into the bloodstream.
-This low absorption increases its safety profile by minimizing the possibility of side effects.
+When administered vaginally, only minimal amounts of the estrogen get absorbed into the bloodstream, which reduces the risk of potential side-effects.

-This low-dose therapy has to be administered only once or twice weekly for it to show positive results.
-The dosing options include:
+This low-dose therapy has to be administered only once or twice weekly in any of the following ways:

 - Inserting small tablets (Vagifem) into the vagina before bedtime two times a week